lumirth/warlock/README.md

 </details>

 ## On RateMyProfessor

+The below has been completely replaced with a handwritten module, now sourced separately at [lumirth/rmpy](https://github.com/lumirth/rmpy].
+It interacts with the RMP GraphQL API directly.
+It was inspired heavily by the [@mtucourses/rate-my-professors](https://www.npmjs.com/package/@mtucourses/rate-my-professors) npm module.
+It is cloned and `pip install`'d manually in the docker container and tests and locally.

-The RateMyProfessor NPM module I linked is, of course, a Node module.
+~~The RateMyProfessor NPM module I linked is, of course, a Node module.
 Thus, we'll have to figure out a way to use JS in Python, because this module looks actively maintained and fulfills our use-case spectacularly.
-I'm not sure how to do this, but I'm sure it's possible.
+I'm not sure how to do this, but I'm sure it's possible.~~

-Update: I've figured out how to do this.
-Here is a working example:
+~~Update: I've figured out how to do this.
+Here is a working example:~~

+For posterity's sake, here's how we used to use the npm module in the backend using [JSPyBridge](https://github.com/extremeheat/JSPyBridge)
 ```python
 import javascript